devachandar/LearnSphere/README.md

 `OrganizationCreated` · `CoursePublished` · `EnrollmentCreated` ·
 `AssessmentCompleted` · `CertificateIssued`.

-## Rebuilt on Django

-This started as a Node/TypeScript/Express backend and was rewritten service-by-service on Django REST Framework, with the **API contract held byte-for-byte identical** - same URL paths, same request/response JSON shapes, same JWT claim names (`userId`/`email`/`role`/`organizationId`/ `fullName`).
-The React frontend needed zero changes as a result.

-The event bus is still **RabbitMQ as a genuine topic exchange with durable per-service queues** - not simplified down to something easier like Redis pub/sub.
-The Python client is `pika` instead of `amqplib`, but the pattern is identical: every service that binds a queue to `domain_events` gets its own durable copy of a matching event, so Communication Service and Analytics Service each process the same `EnrollmentCreated` event independently, and an event published while a service is mid-deploy is still waiting for it on restart instead of being dropped.
+The event bus is a genuine RabbitMQ topic exchange with **durable per-service queues** - not a simplified pub/sub shortcut.
+Every service that binds a queue to `domain_events` gets its own durable copy of a matching event, so Communication Service and Analytics Service each process the same `EnrollmentCreated` event independently, and an event published while a service is mid-deploy is still waiting for it on restart instead of being dropped.

-One thing genuinely changed in the rewrite: Node ran each service's web server and its event consumer in the same process (Node handles both concurrently with no extra effort).
-Django's WSGI server and a long-running `pika` consume loop don't share a process as naturally, so each service that consumes events (`admin`, `learning`, `communication`, `analytics`) now runs as **two containers** - a `web` process and a `listener` process - instead of one.
-More containers, but each one does one thing, which is arguably more in the spirit of microservices anyway.
+Each service that consumes events (`admin`, `learning`, `communication`, `analytics`) runs as **two containers** - a `web` process (Django/Gunicorn, handles HTTP) and a `listener` process (a long-running `pika` consume loop, handles events).
+Keeping them separate means either one can restart independently without taking down the other.

 ## Multi-tenancy

-`organizationId` lives in the JWT claims (set once at signup, verified locally by every service the same way as the user's `role`).
-Nearly every query downstream is scoped to it via a shared `IsTenantScoped` permission class - a learner at one organization can never see another organization's courses, quizzes, or members.
+`organizationId` lives in the JWT claims (set once at signup, verified locally by every service the same way as the user's `role`), and a shared `IsTenantScoped` permission class enforces it on org-membership, course listing, and course search.
 Platform admins are the one exception and can cross tenant boundaries, which is how the platform analytics dashboard aggregates every organization's KPIs at once.

+Enforcement is not yet consistent everywhere: course detail (`GET /courses/:id`) is intentionally public with no auth, and neither enrollment nor a few other course-scoped reads (instructor's enrollment list, discussion/announcement reads) currently check that the requested `course_id` belongs to the requester's organization - only that the requester is authenticated with the right role.
+In practice this means a course ID from another organization, if known, isn't fully walled off yet.
+Worth tightening before treating tenant isolation as complete.

 ## Search stays inside Learning Service